deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “Despite this objective triumph, our great enemy was crafty and resilient,” the Great Father continued.
 “The Hunters fought back, hard.
 In so doing, they bought themselves time, and were able to save many ships.
 They are wounded and diminished, but still very much active… and now they are severed from what was their primary source of food.”

 He tapped a claw sharply on the lectern when the background rustle of conversation got a little too loud, and that was enough to quiet them again.
 “The Dominion may believe that the Hunters primarily feed themselves by raiding, but that ain’t so.
-As it turns out---and the Council should already know this, as it was a tiny young Gaoian female called Sister Triymin who first delivered this intelligence to you—” the Great Father’s voice dropped half an octave as he said that, and for a second there was livid anger almost crackling in his hackles and teeth, “---This Ring was full of slaves.
+As it turns out---and the Council should already know this, as it was a tiny young Gaoian female called Sister Triymin who first delivered this intelligence to you—” the Great Father’s voice dropped half an octave as he said that, and for a second there was livid anger almost crackling in his hackles and teeth, “---this Ring was full of slaves.
 Slaves kept and bred purely for the purposes of being *meat.”*

 He raised his voice now.
 Where Sheeyo had mastered the art of lofting his voice over a commotion, Daar’s gravelly tones just smashed the hubbub aside like a landslide.
 He would brook no interruption.